nelbren/nelbren.github.io/en/_posts/2019-04-20-Use_Java_and_Git_in_Command_Line.md

 - bash
 - cmd
 - java
-excerpt: "Una guía rapida de cómo utilizar Java y Git en la Linea de Comando en Windows, Mac o Linux"
+excerpt: "A quick guide on how to use Java and Git in the Command Line in Windows, Mac or Linux"
 header:
   overlay_image: /assets/images/posts/jgit.png
   overlay_filter: 0.7